Jordan-Iralde/Jordan-Iralde/README.md

 **Key Features**:
 - 🎮 **Engaging Gameplay**: Navigate through levels filled with quirky obstacles and surprises
 - 🐓 **Unique Characters**: Meet eccentric farm animals with their own personalities
-- 🌟 **Customizable Skins**: Unlock and equip hilarious outfits for your chicken
 - 🧩 **Challenging Puzzles**: Solve creative puzzles to progress through the story

 Stay tuned for its release on **June 28**, and don't miss the chance to join the fun!